What We Do

 Read an article on an endangered Hawaiian songbird that hatched in an artificial nest - ABC News Release 9/6/11

 In the 1990's, the Puaiohi was thought to be on the brink of extinction, so conservation biologists from the USGS and Zoological Society of San Diego started a captive breeding program to act as an insurance policy and potentially add birds to the wild population.

-To acheive our goal of promoting appreciation and conservation of Kaua'i's forest birds, we are actively engaged in community outreach:
+To achieve our goal of promoting appreciation and conservation of Kaua'i's forest birds, we have produced several educational materials, and are actively engaged in community outreach:

 KFBRP sets up a booth at community fairs such as Arbor Day, Banana Poka Roundup, and the Orchids and Art Festival throughout the year to increase awareness of our native forest birds and the issues they face.
 Our booth consists of a diorama of forest birds in the Alaka'i, which brings the forest to the people since it is so difficult for many people to access the heart of the Alaka'i; brochures; hand-drawn coloring books of native birds; temporary tatoos of native animals and plants; and face painting.